-The Physical Medicine Management Alliance (PMMA) is a NASHO Board Committee that consists of organizations representing care management companies who specialize in physical medicine/musculoskeletal care and wellness.
-These organizations focus on partnering with provider specialists to facilitate care delivered via specialty services that include, but are not limited to, Physical and Occupational Therapy, Chiropractic Care, Podiatry, Speech Therapy, and Complementary and Alternative Medicine.
+The Physical Medicine Management Alliance (PMMA) is a NASHO Board Committee that consists of organizations representing care management companies who specialize in physical medicine, musculoskeletal care and wellness.
+These organizations focus on partnering with provider specialists to facilitate care delivered via specialty services that include, but are not limited to, Physical and Occupational Therapy, Chiropractic Care, Podiatry, Speech Therapy and Integrative Care.

 - Industry leadership and guidance in musculoskeletal and therapeutic care management